Miguel Cotto: Light welterweight

+Cotto vs. Pinto

-On September 11, 2004, Cotto faced Kelson Pinto from Brazil, for the vacant World Boxing Organization junior welterweight title.
-This represented the third fight between them, with Pinto being victorious in their two previous encounters, both of which took place while they were still amateurs.
+On September 11, 2004, Cotto faced Brazilian Kelson Pinto, for the vacant World Boxing Organization junior welterweight title.
+This represented the third fight between them, with Pinto being victorious in their two previous encounters, both of which took place while they were amateurs.

 The fight was televised by HBO from San Juan, Puerto Rico.
-During this card Cotto utilized a defensive stance with his hands in a high position instead of his usual aggressive orthodox stance.
-Over the course of the fight Cotto scored three knockdowns and won the World Boxing Organization Junior Welterweight Championship by knockout in the sixth round.
+During this card Cotto utilized a defensive stance (peekaboo) with his hands in a high position instead of his usual aggressive orthodox stance.
+Over the course of the fight Cotto scored three knockdowns and won the World Boxing Organization Junior Welterweight Championship by technical knockout (TKO) in the sixth round.

+Cotto vs. Bailey

 On December 11, 2004, he successfully defended his title, beating former world champion Randall Bailey by knockout in the sixth round, as part of the Vitali Klitschko-Danny Williams undercard in Las Vegas.
 Cotto's performance was described as a result of hand speed and accuracy.
 During the fight Bailey received punches in his face that opened cuts over and under both of his eyes.
 As a result of the cuts Bailey was examined by the ringside physician.
 Following this Bailey expressed that he didn't want to continue and the referee stopped the fight at 1:39 of the sixth round.
 Eleven days later, on December 22, 2004, the Puerto Rican boxing commission named Cotto as Puerto Rico's fighter of the year for 2004.

 Cotto vs. Corley

-Cotto's second title defense took place on February 26, 2005, in the Rubén Rodríguez in Bayamón, Puerto Rico against Demarcus Corley.
+Cotto's second title defense took place on February 26, 2005, in the Rubén Rodríguez in Bayamón, Puerto Rico, against Demarcus Corley.
 During the fight Cotto practiced a boxing style that was more aggressive than usual, trading hits with Corley over the course of the first round.
 During the fight both boxers were deducted one point following illegal low blows.
 Cotto scored three knockdowns before the fight was stopped by the referee at 2:45 of the fifth round following a combination by Miguel.
 Corley claimed that the referee stopped the fight prematurely stating that "the ref just stopped the fight premature.
 If he wanted to stop the fight, he could have stopped it when I had [Cotto] hurt."
 Just a few days after retaining the crown versus Corley, Cotto received a personal blow, when his stablemate and friend, former 2004 Olympian Joseph Serrano, was shot in the head upon leaving the Bairoa gym.
 Serrano survived the shot, but was in critical but stable condition at a local hospital.